 Red Pen or Not to Red Pen?

 My TA duties are grading an advanced calculus class.
 As I was receiving the first homework assignment to grade, a thought came to my mind: I need a red pen.
 But why a red pen?
 I've always seen my work graded in red.
-According to the Boston Globe,
+According to

 Red's legacy as the color used in correcting papers and marking mistakes goes back to the 1700s, the era of the quill pen.
 In those days, red ink was used by clerks and accountants to correct ledgers.
 From there, it found its way into teachers' hands.